dzackgarza/Notes/Obsidian/zettelkasten/infinity categories.md

 - Given two ∞-categories $\cat D, \cat C$, there is a functor ∞-category $\Fun(\cat D, \cat C)$.
 	- In terms of quasi-categories, the functor ∞-category is just the internal hom of [simplicial sets](simplicial%20set.md).
 - Example of a functor ∞-category, for a given ∞-category $\cat I$ we have the ∞-category of presheaves $\Fun(\cat I\op , \inftyGrpd)$

+-In practice, ∞-categories are constructed from existing ones by general constructions that automatically guarantee that the result is again an ∞-category,
+	- The construction typically uses universal properties in such a way that the resulting ∞-category is only defined up to equivalence
+- Taking the homotopy category: take $\pi_0 \cat{C}(x, y)$